erikenbody/markdown-cv/index.md

 ### Workshops

 `2018`
-Differential Expression workshop
-Designed and implemented a short workshop to teach the fundamentals and methods for RNAseq data processing and differential expression analysis.
+Differential Expression workshop: Designed and implemented a short workshop to teach the fundamentals and methods for RNAseq data processing and differential expression analysis.
 Included as a part of the first Bioinformatics & Genomics Course taught at Tulane University.

-`2016 - Jul-Aug` Summer Bioinformatics Workshop, Cofounder & instructor, Tulane University Focus on using python, R, and UNIX for analysis of RADseq datasets (eight participants).
+`2016 - Jul-Aug` Summer Bioinformatics Workshop, Cofounder & instructor, Tulane University: Focus on using python, R, and UNIX for analysis of RADseq datasets (eight participants).

 ### Student mentoring

 `2019` Navaneeth Menon - intern training in bioinformatics techniques for the study of wagtail evolution.

-`2015-17`	Hunter Rust – photospectroscopy techniques and bird song analysis
+`2015-17`	Hunter Rust – photospectroscopy techniques and bird song analysis.

 `2013-16`	Kent Gowan (recent graduate) – photospectroscopy techniques and DNA extraction (Enbody et. al. 2019).

-`2015`	Alexander Rose – photospectroscopy techniques and electron microscopy analyses
+`2015`	Alexander Rose – photospectroscopy techniques and electron microscopy analyses.

-`2014-15`	Miles Hegedus – photospectroscopy techniques
+`2014-15`	Miles Hegedus – photospectroscopy techniques.

-`2015-16`	Amelia Lormund – photospectroscopy techniques
+`2015-16`	Amelia Lormund – photospectroscopy techniques.

 `2015-16`	Zoe Albert – video based nest observation data collection (Enbody et. al. 2019).

-`2013-17`	Six international recent graduates in field data collection methods in New Guinea
+`2013-17`	Six international recent graduates in field data collection methods in New Guinea.

 ## Service, Outreach, and Training

 ### Service & Outreach

 `2016-18`
-Volunteer bird bander with Louisiana Bird Observatory / Audubon Louisiana at Palmetto State Park Regular weekend volunteer at local bird banding station to assist with mist net set up and bird banding.
+Volunteer bird bander with Louisiana Bird Observatory / Audubon Louisiana at Palmetto State Park: Regular weekend volunteer at local bird banding station to assist with mist net set up and bird banding.

 `2016`
-Girls in STEM, Tulane University, New Orleans, LA Module co-instructor for “A little birdie told me”.
+Girls in STEM, Tulane University, New Orleans, LA: Module co-instructor for “A little birdie told me”.
 GIST is a long-term program aimed at introducing female elementary and middle school students to science and female scientists.

 `2015`
-Linking Scholarship & Applied Research: Community-based Conservation & Development, Tulane University; Workshop participant and presenter.
+Linking Scholarship & Applied Research: Community-based Conservation & Development, Tulane University: Workshop participant and presenter.

 `2014,2015`
-Environmental Fair,  Milne Bay Province, Papua New Guinea Co-organizer for community fair celebrating the environment to >500 students and members from surrounding communities.
+Environmental Fair,  Milne Bay Province, Papua New Guinea: Co-organizer for community fair celebrating the environment to >500 students and members from surrounding communities.

 `2014`
-Conservation training workshop, Milne Bay Province, Papua New Guinea Organizer and instructor for 20 leaders in local communities in conservation techniques
+Conservation training workshop, Milne Bay Province, Papua New Guinea: Organizer and instructor for 20 leaders in local communities in conservation techniques

 `2014-16`
-Community Symposium and Awareness, Garuahi, Porotona, and Obo, PNG Annual presentations with the goal of raising awareness about the environment, sustainable practices, and status updates on field research focal communities.
+Community Symposium and Awareness, Garuahi, Porotona, and Obo, PNG: Annual presentations with the goal of raising awareness about the environment, sustainable practices, and status updates on field research focal communities.

 `2014-17`
-Research scientist training, Garuahi, Porotona, and Obo, PNG Co-trained six local biologists in the techniques necessary to conduct field research.
+Research scientist training, Garuahi, Porotona, and Obo, PNG: Co-trained six local biologists in the techniques necessary to conduct field research.
 These individuals have become community leaders for environment outreach and work together to spread environmental awareness throughout the region

 `2014`
-Garuahi Primary School Guest Teacher, Milne Bay Province, Papua New Guinea Guest speaker at local primary school to teach fundamentals of ecology and field biology
+Garuahi Primary School Guest Teacher, Milne Bay Province, Papua New Guinea: Guest speaker at local primary school to teach fundamentals of ecology and field biology

 `2014`
-Porotona Primary School Guest Teacher, Milne Bay Province, Papua New Guinea Guest speaker at local primary school to teach fundamentals of ecology and field biology
+Porotona Primary School Guest Teacher, Milne Bay Province, Papua New Guinea: Guest speaker at local primary school to teach fundamentals of ecology and field biology

 `2013,16,17`
-Volunteer at Louisiana Rice & Rails festival
-Annual event focused on bringing together birdwatchers and rice farmers to further appreciate the rich cultural traditions of Southern Louisiana and monitor populations of Yellow Rails.
+Volunteer at Louisiana Rice & Rails festival: Annual event focused on bringing together birdwatchers and rice farmers to further appreciate the rich cultural traditions of Southern Louisiana and monitor populations of Yellow Rails.
 Assisted with bird banding and co-led local birding tours.

 ### Specialized Training